 Beyond traditional collections

 The role of a library within a community is complex.
-In addition to lending out books, music and films, Niles Public Library also provides a wide array of essential services to their patrons.
+In addition to lending out books, music, and films, libraries also provide a wide array of essential services to their patrons.
 These include:

-It may be that these public service offerings fall under the radar patrons, who may not know that these services are offered, or that the results of our survey may have been colored by our sample size.
+It may be that these public service offerings fall under the radar of library patrons, who may not know they exist.
+It may also be that the results of our survey were colored by our sample size.

 Is a library a brick and mortar location, or hub of services?

-Patrons struggled to understand how to categorize both the home delivery of books, and bookmobiles.
+Patrons also struggled to understand how to categorize both the home delivery of books, and bookmobiles.
 This may indicate the possible misconception about the library being solely a physical, brick-and-mortar location versus the hub of an array of community services.
 The concept of a library being “mobile”, or living outside the actual facility confused patrons.

 The cards within those groups seemed to indicate a struggle to differentiate between virtual services available from remote locations (such as a patron’s home or school), and the virtual services available to patrons at the brick-and-mortar library location.

 The problem with too much information

-When stuck patrons would often turn to the concept of “Information” as a category.
-This lead to “General Information”, “Library Information”, “Information” and “Info on the Library” being created as categories.
-None of these vague categories reached more than 59% agreement across our sample of patrons.
+When stuck, patrons would often turn to the concept of “Information” as a category.
+This lead to participants creating the following categories:

 The main takeaway here is that the library should pursue valuable, understandable page names.
 Information as a category is too vague and subjective to be used on a website where you want to make things easy to find.

-Similarities and Indicators
+Card Sorting: Similarities and Indicators

 Age-specific content was grouped similarly by the majority of participants.
-Given the specificity of the content (for example “teen advisory board”), it was not hard for patrons to group these resources into natural categories.
+Given the specificity of the content—for example “teen advisory board—it was not hard for patrons to group these resources into natural categories.
 This proved our hypothesis that age-specific navigational destinations meet library patron’s expectations and are easy to understand.